 Date & Time Arithmetic

-Use this guide to write date & time arithmetic functions.
-For example, To add or subtract seconds, minutes, hours, days, months, or years to a given date, use @datetime_add: @(datetime_add(“2017-01-15”, 5, “D”)) adds 5 days@(datetime_add(fields.dob, -3, “M”)) subtracts 3 months To create a datetime from a known datetime and a separate hour, e.g. Your next appointment […]
+Use this reference when performing date and time arithmetic in your flows.
+For example: To add or subtract seconds, minutes, hours, days, months, or years from a given date, use @datetime_add: @(datetime_add(“2017-01-15”, 5, “D”)) adds 5 days @(datetime_add(fields.dob, -3, “M”)) subtracts 3 months To compose a datetime from a known date/time and a separate hour, […]

 Logical Comparisons

-A logical comparison is an expression which evaluates to TRUE or FALSE.
-These may use the equals (=), not-equals (!=), greater-than (>), greater-than-or-equal to (>=), less-than (<) and less-than-or-equal to (<=) operators, e.g. undefined @(contact.age > 18) Note that when comparing text values, the equals ( = ) and not-equals ( != ) operators […]
+A logical comparison is an expression that evaluates to TRUE or FALSE.
+Such comparisons may use operators like equals (=), not equal (!=), greater than (>), greater than or equal (>=), less than (<), and less than or equal (<=).
+Example: @(contact.age > 18) When comparing text values, the = and != operators are case-insensitive. […]

 Function Reference